electronfer/electronfer/README.md

-### Hi there 👋
+### Hi there 😄, I'm electronfer!

-# Hi 😄, I'm electronfer!
-I am an electronic engineer with a passion for embedded systems and software development.
+### I am an electronic engineer with a passion for embedded systems and software development.

 Find me around the web 🌎:
 - <a href="https://www.youtube.com/c/electronfer">YouTube</a>